ETH-NEXUS/celltype_benchmark/README.md

 **Usage:** `Rscript add_sce_groundtruth.R --sce_in processed_sce.RDS --labels_in ground_truth.tsv --matched_labels --sce_out final_annotated_sce.RDS `

-This output of this is the complete file to be used as input for the benchmark pipelines.
+This output of this is the complete file to be used as input for the benchmark pipeline.